wp-plugins/charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.1.4 =
+* Fixes a critical bug that resulted in PayPal donations not working if you didn't have any other gateways installed.
+* Fixes an error when trying to retrieve a donor name for a donation that does not have a matching donor.

 = 1.1.3 =
 * Enhancement: Added the ability to change the dimensions of the user avatars added using Charitable User Avatar, with a PHP filter function.